 In most cases, this is considered a decision–making tool and not an actual estimation technique.
-But, if you want to estimate a small number of items, dot voting can be pretty easy and super simple.
+But, if you want to estimate a few items, dot voting can be pretty easy and super simple.

-Every person gets a small number of dots and uses them for voting.
+Every person gets a few dots and uses them for voting.
 To point out the size of an item, more dots mean bigger.
 This is a common technique for agile coaching.

 When you apply ordering protocol, items are placed randomly and labeled on a scale: “low” or “high.”
 Each person needs to make a move, and this move involves changing the position of an item by one spot higher, one spot lower, passing, or talking about an item.
 The order is done if everyone passes.